ground-shakers/nust-hackathon-ai-diagnosis/README.md

 ---

-**Built with ❤️ using FastAPI, scikit-learn, and modern Python practices**
+**Built by the Ground Shakers using FastAPI, scikit-learn, and modern Python practices**